-- What are your first thoughts after watching this video and trying out the GUARDIAN system? - Did you find what you expected when you had a few minutes to look around in the application?
+• What are your first thoughts after watching this video and trying out the GUARDIAN system?

 4.3.3 Scenarios/tasks

 I will present you [x] tasks one by one.
 I will ask you to perform the task to see if Guardian is understandable and of added value.
 Therefore, I will not explain how you could 'complete' the task, however, if you are completely lost, I will help you.
 I would like to ask you to think aloud when performing an action, for example when pressing a button.
 Let's start with the first task.